russmckendrick/records/content/albums/the-delta-sweete-15623295/index.md

 ---

 Ever since 1998’s career-turning <i>Deserter’s Songs</i>, Mercury Rev have regularly applied their cosmic tendencies and broad imaginations to recasting Americana.
 Here, they focus on a lost gem of country-rock: The 1968 follow-up to her chart-topping US debut, <i>Ode to Billie Joe</i>, Bobbie Gentry’s <i>The Delta Sweete</i> was a relative misfire in commercial terms.
 Thirteen years and a handful of albums later, the singer-songwriter vanished into a reclusive existence, adding new mystique to the music she left behind.<br />
-Those who’ve subsequently sought out <i>The Delta Sweete</i> have discovered original songs and covers about Mississippi life that reupholster country with Baroque flourishes and twists of soul and blues.
-Longtime fans Mercury Rev stay true to that experimentation, recruiting a cast of guest vocalists including Lucinda Williams, Hope Sandoval, and Phoebe Bridgers to help bring new ideas and atmospheres to the songs.
-Opener “Okolona River Bottom Band” sets the tone, transformed from swamp-side R&B into orchestral pop simmering with strings, tension, and Norah Jones’ yearning voice.
+Those who’ve subsequently sought out <i>The Delta Sweete</i> have discovered original songs and covers about Mississippi life that re-upholster country with Baroque flourishes and twists of soul and blues.
+Long-time fans Mercury Rev stay true to that experimentation, recruiting a cast of guest vocalists including Lucinda Williams, Hope Sandoval and Phoebe Bridgers to help bring new ideas and atmospheres to the songs.
+Opener “Okolona River Bottom Band” sets the tone, transformed from swamp-side R&B into orchestral pop simmering with strings, tension and Norah Jones’ yearning voice.
 “Reunion” undergoes the most radical reboot, a scratchy and antsy portrait of family life reshaped into grand space-rock hooked round the original’s slither of tragedy (“I heard this morning they drug the Tallahatchie/And found poor Billie gone”).
 It exemplifies a tribute that cherishes the invention and storytelling of Gentry’s songs but never insults her pioneering spirit with simple retreads.